-Sir David asks us to remind enquirers that he is over 86 years of age and is not taking on new commitments.
+Sir David asks us to remind enquirers that he is in his late 80s and is not taking on new commitments.
 He is still heavily involved in filming and is booked up many months in advance so is generally unable to accept invitations to speak at events and conferences.
 Also please note that Sir David is unable to endorse products, read manuscripts, accept invitations to write forewords in books or attend book launches.
 As you may expect, he is bombarded with requests and consequently we are reluctant to pass on letters.
-If you really believe your wish to contact him is important you can write to him c/o the WLT and we will forward the letter.
+If you really believe your wish to contact him is important you can write to him c/o WLT and we will forward the letter.
 Please see the address below.
 (Please note that we can only forward actual letters, not emails, and we cannot guarantee a response.)

 Unfortunately because we are a very small organisation it is generally not possible, although if you have managed to raise £1,000 or more we will do our best to come to you.
 Also, from time to time we do have interns and other volunteers who are prepared to give talks.
 Please bear in mind the travel involved from East Suffolk, and also the time involved.
 Our main function is to raise funds for our projects, and consequently if it involves a long journey it often costs more than an event will raise.

-If you have any other questions, we will do out best to answer them.
-You could also write to The Editor of WLT News for the 'Dear WLT' letters page if you would like feedback from other supporters.
+If you have any other questions, we will do our best to answer them.
+You could also write to the Editor of WLT News for the 'Dear WLT' letters page if you would like feedback from other supporters.
 Please contact us »